Gloryday2000/Horiseon-Marketing/README.md

-Horiseon Markeeting
+Horiseon Marketing

 Description:
-Creating a mock Webiste for a marketingfirm.
+Creating a mock Website for a marketing firm.

 Installation:
 1. go to github